 He also did this tee for Tree Lotion, which makes cannabis-based body lotions for health and well-being.

-Phillips is part of a collective of local commercial artists who often work together on a variety of larger projects: the “Made Fresh Crew.”
-The MFC operates its own silk-screening business for tees and other clothing: I believe that Phillip’s cannabis shirts were printed there.
+Phillips is part of a collective of local commercial artists who work together on a variety of larger projects: the “Made Fresh Crew.”
+The MFC operates its own silk-screen shop for tees and other clothing: I believe that Phillip’s cannabis shirts were printed there.
 I saw the Lemon Tree shirt on sale in the lobby.

 More than a few different MFC team t-shirt designs are floating around town; this one was done by Phillips.